 - Attwater Hotel: This high-end hotel with colorful rooms and modern decor is located right off Bellevue Avenue for close access to great shopping, restaurants, and sightseeing.

-Where to Eat in Newport, RI
+What Are the Best Places to Eat in Newport, RI?

 Some of the best places to eat in Newport, RI, include: